 In this game, and only missing a single minute of action, Shaq’s plucky young sidekick netted 25 points, snatched up 11 rebounds, swatted away 4 shots, all while still handing out 7 assists.
 His biggest assist obviously being the alley-oop he tossed to Shaq to put the Lakers up 6, capping off the historic fourth quarter comeback.
 This was the defining moment of Shaq and Kobe’s time together as teammates.

 Most great players have a moment we remember them by.
 LeBron had The Block.
 Hakeem had The Dream Shake.
 Bird had The Steal.
 Magic had The Baby Hook.
-I always found it kind of fitting that the moment that defines both Shaq’s career and Kobe’s was one that they happened to share together.
+I always found it kind of fitting that the moment that defined both Shaq’s career and Kobe’s was one that they happened to share together.
 Their individual moment doesn’t exist without the other, and it’s especially poetic considering how their relationship would disintegrate in the seasons to follow.

 Tattoo Kobe’s greatest game goes down as one of the greatest games of all time, and is an obvious favorite for this category.
 I’m talking, of course, about January 22, 2006, when he scored 81 points on the Toronto Raptors, the second highest scoring output from a single player in an NBA game.
 The game itself started innocent enough, with Kobe having only (haha, “only”…) 26 points at halftime and his team already down 14.
 He went on to pour 55 points in the second half, ending the game shooting 28-46 from the field, and 18-20 from the line.
 This is one of those games where everyone remembers exactly what they were doing at the time, or what they stopped doing to watch it once they realized what was happening.
 And when the game was over, we all still couldn’t believe it.

 I had mentioned earlier that most great players have a moment we all remember them by.
 A moment that defines the kind of player they were.
 And I said “most” because some players actually have an entire game that we can point to, and use to define the player as well.
 A triple-double in Game 7 of the 1988 NBA Finals was how James Worthy got the nickname “Big Game” James.
 We all remember how mightily Isiah Thomas would fight in Game 6 of the same series, scoring 43 points (25 in the third quarter), all on one leg.
 There’s the photograph of Wilt Chamberlain holding a piece of paper with “100” scribbled on it, since his record setting 100 point game was not televised.
 Kobe Bryant already had a moment.
-By scoring 81 points against the Raptors, he also recorded that career defining game.
+By scoring 81 points against the Raptors, he also recorded a defining game.

 And why Kobe’s game will be remembered forever (or at least until Kevin Durant or Stephen Curry surpass it), even though it is 19 points short of Wilt Chamberlain’s record, is because of the manner in which it was produced.
 There is obviously no footage of The Big Dipper’s 100 point game, but we do know that he shot 38-63 from the field.
 We also know that he was a Goliath in his time.
 So, we can pretty much imagine him dunking and doing that finesse scoop shot he had, all in close proximity to the rim, since he was so much larger than his competition from New York.
 Over and over again.
 Now remember that he missed 25 shots.
 How?
 He was right under the basket!
 The most impressive part of this game becomes that he shot 28-32 from the foul line (Wilt was a career 51.1% free throw shooter.
 Ugh).
 But, even this becomes less impressive when you consider some accounts that towards the end of the game, Wilt’s Warriors teammates were fouling the Knicks to quickly get the ball back into their superstar’s hands, explaining how he got so many attempts in the first place.